Almamun809/Leetcode-Practice/README.md

-all of my python practice files are here.
+all of my leetcodings are here.